Charlie Nicholas's Flying

 Indianapolis 500 at least once and I recall it created

-car.
-The color was very close to a British
+The color was very close to a British Racing Green.

-Racing Green.
-The car came out only on special
+The car came out only on special occasions but one

-occasions but one would always see Charlie wearing his
+would always see Charlie wearing his customary beige

-- he listened to hear automotive problems which he
+listened to hear automotive problems which he then

 |